07:00 PDT / 10:00 EDT / 15:00 BST / 16:00 CEST

 Students will join the audio portion of the meetings by utilizing the VoIP (i.e. headset connected to the computer via headphone and microphone jacks) or by calling into a standard toll line.
 If you are interested in additional pricing to call-in using a toll-free line, please send an email to: e-learning @ nafems.org .

-This is a six-session online training course, with each session lasting for approximately 2.5/3 hours, depending on homework submissions, questions & discussions.
+This is a five-session online training course, with each session lasting for approximately 2.5/3 hours, depending on homework submissions, questions & discussions.

 You can attend the sessions live, and/or by listening to the recordings, which will be made available shortly after the end of each session.